How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your Network is Important | Have a chat with friends who have been in similar positions or reaching out through professional networks as well as brainstorming members of professional associations. |
+Your network is important | Talk to your friends who have had similar experiences or reach out via professionally-oriented networks as well as brainstorming members of professional associations. |

-Be confident & concise | Talk clearly about your personal experiences your accomplishments and expectations for the job.
-Make sure you highlight tangible results. |
+Be confident & concise | Talk clearly about your personal experiences accomplishments, job goals and achievements.
+Use tangible results to highlight your achievements. |

-Remain flexible | Find out about other incentives, such as the performance-based bonuses instead of Base salary (?).
-You must remain professional throughout the negotiation process. |
+Be flexible | Consider alternative incentives such as bonuses based on performance instead of Base salary. (?).
+Make sure to remain professional throughout the negotiation process. |

-Practice active listening | Listening is just as important as communicating during these types of conversations.
-Take what you have learned from these conversations and apply it to future discussions you’ll likely be involved in. |
+Practice active listening | Listening is as crucial in these types of conversations.
+You can take the lessons you’ve learned from these conversations and incorporate them into future conversations you’ll probably be involved in. |

 What is the concept of salary negotiation?

-Why is it important to discuss salary?
+Why is it important to bargain on salary?

-What if I am happy with the package I was offered without negotiation?
+What if I am content with the package I was offered without negotiating?

 What is the best way to negotiate my salary? switching careers completely?